metabarcoding/obitools4-doc/content/docs/file_format/sequence_files/genbank/_index.md

 ### Sequence section

-The sequence section contains the actual sequence data.
-It is starting at a line containing only the keyword `ORIGIN` (uppercase), followed by the sequence data.
+The sequence section contains the sequence data itself, starting with a line containing only the keyword `ORIGIN` (in uppercase), followed by the sequence data.
 The sequence data is separated by spaces every 10 characters and each line contains 60 nucleotides.
-The number on the left of the sequence lines indicates the start position of the line in the sequence.
+The number on the left of each  sequence lines indicates the start position of the line in the sequence.

 ```
 ORIGIN